jefersonsilva01/D7JS_DRUMKIT_BASE/README.md

 # How to use it

-To play just press any key in pad on your keyboard or inser an sequence in field and play button to see magic!
+To play just press any key in pad on your keyboard or insert an sequence in field and play button to see magic happens!

 ## Lets Rock! 🤟